jitrc/object-detection/README.md

 # Object-detection
 Dockerized workspace for 2D/3D object detection, segmentation, tracking, anything related to perception.

-Framework: Both Tensorflow and Pytorch supported.
+**Framework**: Both Tensorflow and Pytorch supported.

-Libs: Fastai, tensorflow models, second.pytorch and detectron2 also included
+**Libs**: Fastai, tensorflow models, second.pytorch and detectron2 also included

-Data: Most experiments would be done on public datasets like Kitti, and sometimes smaller data like Pets for quick iteration.
+**Data**: Most experiments would be done on public datasets like Kitti, and sometimes smaller data like Pets for quick iteration.

-Environment variables for easy access to different paths:
+**Environment variables** for easy access to different paths:
 * TF_OBJECT_DETECTION_API
 * SECOND_API